 The Cruise Vessel Security and Safety Act was an attempt to try to make the cruise ships somewhat safer, as well as to provide reporting requirements and disclosures to the public so that the public can become more aware of these types of incidents that are occurring onboard cruise ships.
 Only recently are cruise lines somewhat complying, which has allowed a greater awareness to the types of accidents and incidents on board ships.
 Hopefully this, coupled with cruise ships making changes with the type of security and supervision they provide, will lead to less of these unfortunate incidents occurring, and assure that our children who go on cruise ships will be safer.

-Our Miami cruise ship accident lawyers at Rivkind and Margulies are often asked the question whether cruises are safe for kids and whether you should even bring your kid on a cruise.
+Our Miami cruise ship accident lawyers at Rivkind Margulies & Rivkind P.A. are often asked the question whether cruises are safe for kids and whether you should even bring your kid on a cruise.
 The answer is yes.
 We are in no way encouraging people to stop going on cruises, which are a great way to enjoy a family vacation.
 However, safety is key.

 We have compiled a list of safety tips when traveling with children on cruises.

 Attend the safety drill with your kids.
 After the drill, go over with them what to do in case of an emergency, and make sure they know how to find the muster station.

 Remember there are no lifeguards on board ships.
 This means that everyone swims at their own risk.
 Make sure your child is only in the pool when supervised.
 We have sadly heard of many drowning incidents this past year, some of children, and some of experienced swimmers.

 The way to avoid getting sick from with norovirus or some other type of sickness is to frequently and thoroughly wash your hands throughout the day.